ghc-proposals/ghc-proposals/README.rst

 8. Once a proposal is accepted, it still has to be implemented.
 The author may do that, or someone else.
-We mark the proposal as “implemented” (and we are happy to be nudged to do so by email or GitHub issue).
+We mark the proposal as “implemented” once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email or GitHub issue).

    `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22implemented%22>`_